AntonioPrimera/laravel-admin-panel/readme.md

 #### name (required)

 This is a mandatory setting for each page.
 This is the human-readable name and title of the admin page.
 If the 'menuLabel' is not provided, this name will be used also as the label of this page in the admin panel menu.

-#### view (required)
+#### view (optional)

+If you don't need some complex logic, you can just create a view and use it as an admin page.
+This view will be wrapped in the admin panel layout.

-For the admin page view, you can use a livewire component (recommended), a blade component or an inline view.
+You can use a livewire component (recommended), a blade component or an inline view.

 ###### View Option 1: Admin Page Livewire Components